chaitanyaenr/kraken/README.md

 ### Label master, worker nodes
 - Master node needs to be labeled with node_type=master so that the tool doesn't delete the master which will cause problems when we don't have a high availability cluster.
 - Worker nodes needs to be labeled with node_type=kraken, kraken looks for that label when picking up the random node to delete.
+- Make sure to label the master nodes with node_type=kraken in case you want to run master and etcd failure tests.

 The labeling can be done by using the openshift-labeler playbook present in the repo or using the oc client like:
 ```